DAY TIME SCHOOL PRESENTATIONS

 A few ideas to get you started!
 The role parents play in creating boundaries at home and modelling healthy tech behaviour.

-Hosted and moderated by HIT105’s weekend breakfast show hosts and entertaining duo Those Two Girls, Lise and Sarah bring to the table their own experiences online, from the perspective of prolific users and consumers of social media, and also as parents.
+When their schedules allow, Before You Hit Send is sometimes hosted and moderated by HIT105’s weekend breakfast show hosts and entertaining duo Those Two Girls.
+Lise and Sarah bring to the table their own experiences online, from the perspective of prolific users and consumers of social media, and also as parents.
 Always ready to ask the questions that no one wants to ask, Those Two Girls will encourage parents and tweens alike to pick Bec’s brain in a no holds barred Q&A session.

 This unique and timely event presents an invaluable opportunity for parents and students to open up the lines of communication and arm themselves with the knowledge required to steer a safe and enjoyable passage through the murky waters of social media.